jizhang/jizhang.github.com/source/_posts/2022-06-03-migrate-from-hexo-deployer-git-to-github-actions.md

 When it comes to caching the downloaded packages, `setup-node` action utilizes [`actions/cache`][4].
 It caches the global package data, i.e. `~/.cache/yarn/v6` folder, instead of `node_modules`, so that cache can be shared between different node versions. `setup-node` generates a cache key in the form of `node-cache-Linux-yarn-${hash(yarn.lock)}`.
 See more about caching on [GitHub Docs][5].

 The static site is generated in `public` folder, and we need to push them into the `gh-pages` branch.
 There is an action [`peaceiris/actions-gh-pages`][6] that already covers this.
-It first clones the `gh-pages` branch into work directory, overwites it with the files in `public` folder, commits and pushes to the remote branch.
-The `GITHUB_TOKEN` is provided by GitHub Actions, with adequate permissions.

 ```yaml
 steps: